-Just a week ahead of the World Cup, Catapult has launched a wearable that helps amateur footballers prepare, perform and recover like the world’s top pros.
+A week ahead of last year’s World Cup, Catapult launched a wearable that helps amateur footballers prepare, perform and recover like the world’s top pros.
 Like the company’s other device for amateurs, Playertek, the gizmo consists of a SmartPod, SmartVest and the SmartCoach app.

 The main difference between PLAYR and Playertek is that the new wearable also offers detailed insights on preparation, performance and recovery.
 Catapult calls this AI system SmartCoach.
 It tailors the advice to a soccer player’s age, gender, position, and training schedule, and will even give tips on aspects such as nutrition and sleep.